chainguard-dev/edu/content/open-source/wolfi/overview.md

 weight: 100
 toc: true
 ---

 [Wolfi](https://github.com/wolfi-dev) is a community Linux [undistro](#why-undistro) designed for the container and cloud-native era.
-Chainguard started the Wolfi project to enable building  [Chainguard Images](/chainguard/chainguard-images/overview), our collection of curated [distroless](/chainguard/chainguard-images/getting-started-distroless/)  images that meet the requirements of a secure software supply chain.
+Chainguard started the Wolfi project to build [Chainguard Images](/chainguard/chainguard-images/overview), our collection of curated [distroless](/chainguard/chainguard-images/getting-started-distroless/) images that meet the requirements of a secure software supply chain.
 This required a Linux distribution with components at the appropriate granularity and with support for [glibc](https://www.gnu.org/software/libc/).

 Building our own undistro also allows us to ensure packages have full provenance and metadata for supporting modern supply-chain security needs.